-Throughout the literature case management has been considered as a strategy (Ross et al., 2011), a process (Davenport and Grover, 2001; White, 2009), and technology (Davenport, 2011; De Man, 2009; Reijers et al, 2003; Van der Aalst et al., 2005; Weber et al, 2010).
-The more widely used definition is provided by the Case Management Society of America (CMSA): "Case management is a collaborative process of assessment, planning, facilitation and advocacy for options and services to meet an individual's health needs through communication and available resources to promote quality cost-effective outcomes" (CMSA, 2009).
-This is a standard definition used by the authors from varying business spheres (without the healthcare context), for example, technology/process management literature (De Man, 2009).
-Previously, custom-built case management solutions could be found across a number of traditional domains such as healthcare, social care, legal practices and government cases, but more recently renewed efforts have been made to apply case management applications in new knowledge-intensive domains and strategic areas such as project management, incident management, investigations, and audit (Janachkova and Li, 2013).
+Throughout the literature Case Management has been considered as a strategy (Ross, Curry and Goodwin 2011), a process (Davenport and Grover 2001; White 2009), and technology (Davenport 2011; De Man 2009; Reijers et al. 2003; Van der Aalst., Weske and Grünbauer 2005; Weber, Mutshler and Reichert 2010).
+The more widely used definition is provided by the Case Management Society of America (CMSA): "Case management is a collaborative process of assessment, planning, facilitation and advocacy for options and services to meet an individual's health needs through communication and available resources to promote quality cost-effective outcomes" (CMSA 2009, p.
+2).
+This is a standard definition used by the authors from varying business spheres (without the healthcare context), for example, technology/process management literature (De Man 2009, p.
+2).
+Previously, custom-built Case Management solutions could be found across a number of traditional domains such as healthcare, social care, legal practices and government cases, but more recently renewed efforts have been made to apply Case Management applications in new knowledge-intensive domains and strategic areas such as project management, incident management, investigations, and audit (Janachkova and Li 2013, p.
+3).